mark-watson/PythonAIBook/manuscript/EDA_and_Feature_Engineering.md

 These techniques apply to every machine learning project, whether you are using classic algorithms from scikit-learn or deep learning frameworks.
 In the next part of this book, we move into deep learning.

+## Optional Practice Problems

+To solidify your understanding of exploratory data analysis and feature engineering, try the following practical exercises.
+You can implement these by modifying or extending the code in `source-code/data_analysis_and_feature_engineering/`.

+### 1. Outlier Handling: Clipping vs. Dropping (Easy)
+In `eda.py`, we identified that variables like `AveRooms` and `AveOccup` have extreme outliers.
+- **Your Task**: Write a function that uses the IQR method (or a fixed percentile threshold, e.g., the 1st and 99th percentiles) to clip (cap and floor) the extreme outliers of these features.
+- **Extension**: Train the linear regression model using these clipped features and compare the $R^2$ score against the baseline model.
+Does outlier clipping improve performance?
+How does it compare to dropping rows with outliers?

+### 2. Evaluating Alternative Scaling Methods (Medium)
+Our code uses `StandardScaler` to normalize features.
+However, features with large outliers can distort the mean and standard deviation.
+- **Your Task**: Update `feature_engineering.py` to compare three different scaling methods from `sklearn.preprocessing`: `StandardScaler`, `MinMaxScaler`, and `RobustScaler`.
+- **Extension**: Evaluate the linear regression model's $R^2$ score under each scaling method.
+Analyze the results: which scaler is more robust to extreme values, and how do they affect the final regression model?

+### 3. Geographic Feature Engineering with Clustering (Hard)
+The coordinates `Latitude` and `Longitude` represent spatial locations, but binning latitude into three simple regions (North, Central, South) ignores local cluster densities (such as the San Francisco Bay Area and Greater Los Angeles).
+- **Your Task**: Implement a script that uses the `KMeans` algorithm from `sklearn.cluster` to group coordinates into $K$ spatial clusters (e.g., $K = 10$).
+- **Extension**: Use the distance from each housing block to the cluster centers (obtained using `kmeans.transform(coordinates)`) as new continuous features, or one-hot encode the cluster assignments.
+Train the linear regression model with these clustering-based geographic features and compare the $R^2$ score against the simple regional binning approach.